7 Safe and Festive Ways to Celebrate Easter

 You don’t have to make the basket yourself; look around for an empty box and cover it with colored paper to create a festive container.

-Once you have a basket or container, fill it with some DIY “grass” (cut plain or colored paper into thin strips) and candy or decorations from the above ideas.
+Once you have a basket or container, fill it with DIY “grass” (cut plain or colored paper into thin strips) and candy or decorations from the ideas above.

 These excellent tutorials cleverly use materials you’ll already have at home: